oracle-livelabs/developer/redwood-extensions/welcome/welcome.md

-# Creating Your First Page
+# Create Your First Page

 ## Introduction